ESAOpenSR/opensr-test/README.md

 ## **Examples**

-The following examples show how to use `opensr-test` to benchmark your SR model.
+The following examples show how to use `opensr-test` to benchmark SR models.

 | Model | Framework | Link |
 |-------|-----------|------|